Ahhh… preschool photography. One of my favourite genres.

 How many I choose to work with at once isn’t random, it’s dictated by their ages:

 In Victoria the permit is a Working With Children Check (WWCC).
-You can obtain an application form from an Australia Post outlet, and processing can take up to 12 weeks so allow plenty of time.
-Checking your state/country’s needs in this regard is the best idea.
+You can obtain an application form from an Australia Post outlet, and you’ll need to provide a police check.
+Processing for both can be time consuming so allow at least 2-3 months.

 Once again check what’s required where you live, but in Victoria all centres require that both myself and my photographers have Public Liability Insurance.
 My photographers work for me as contractors, so my own PL insurance does not cover them.

-Here’s a little insight into what you can expect the process to unfold when shooting preschool photography at a centre with me.
+All business owners will run things their own way, but here’s a little insight into how you can expect the process to unfold when shooting preschool photography at a centre Belinda.

 So that you can move from room to room seamlessly throughout each day, it’s important you know the layout of the centre.
 It also helps to know who the class leaders are!

-Your first day will start with a quick tour of the centre so I can show you each room and introduce you to the school director and the educators.
-We’ll try to identify some sweet spots for light, and probably check out each room’s outdoor area too.
+Your first day will start with a quick tour of the centre so Belinda can show you each room and introduce you to the school director and the educators.
+You’ll try to identify some sweet spots for light, and probably check out each room’s outdoor area too.

-Each morning I’ll give you a list of children I need you to photograph, and what room they come from.
+Each morning she’ll give you a list of children she needs you to photograph, and what room they come from.

-The number one goal is ensuring we capture each child on the list.
-But we can’t simply work through the list from top to bottom, as we need to work around their sleeps and meals.
+The number one goal is ensuring you capture each child on the list.
+But you can’t simply work through the list from top to bottom, as you need to work around children’s sleeps, meals and activities.
 So prioritising children and rooms based on their different routines is essential.

-I’ll ask the educators to identify each child on our list for that day, and I’ll also clarify their routine so that we can prioritise children and rooms.
+Belinda will ask the educators to identify each child on the list for that day, and she’ll also clarify their routine so that all shooters can prioritise children and rooms.

 Most centres have the same program, and virtually shut down in the afternoon.
-By that I mean rooms are either sleeping, eating, having quiet time, or children are simply getting tired and not conducive to being photographed.
+That means rooms are either sleeping, eating, having quiet time, or children are simply getting tired and not conducive to being photographed.

-For that reason, at most centres we start early and finish by around 1-2pm, giving us a window of only 4-5 hours to capture the names on our list.
+For that reason, at most centres Belinda starts early and finishes by around 1-2pm, giving you a window of only 4-5 hours to capture the children on the list.
 This is why prioritising at the start of the day is so important.

-I like to work quite loosely, and photograph children ‘on the fly’.
-This means I might work with more than one child at a time, and I’ll go back and forth between children, capturing their gallery here and there.
+Belinda likes to work quite loosely, and photograph children ‘on the fly’.
+This means she might work with more than one child at a time, and go back and forth between children, capturing their gallery here and there.

-However I have photographers who prefer to shoot more methodically, by working with the same child or children until they have their complete gallery.
+However some photographers prefer to shoot more methodically, by working with the same child or children until they have their complete gallery.

-When I get back to the office, I need to rename each image using the child’s name.
-This means I need my photographers to identify the children throughout the day in a way that helps me match names with photos.
+When Belinda gets back to the office, she immediately downloads her images and renames each image using the child’s name.
+This means she needs her photographers to identify the children throughout the day in a way that helps her match names with photos.
 Each preschool photography business will have their own way of doing it.

 Sometimes they wear hats with their name on them, and that’s a great way to ID too… just take that first shot with their hat on!